VenturaNotes/Knowledge/- Topics/visual display unit.md

 ## Synthesis
 -
 ## Source [^1]
-- A device that consists of a display, keyboard, and computer connection.
+- (visual display terminal, VDT) A device that consists of a display, keyboard, and computer connection.
+- VDT is another term for visual display unit
 ## References

 [^1]: [[Home Page - A Dictionary of Computer Science 7th Edition by Oxford Reference]]